-Myth: The VA pays for the funeral or cremation expenses of any honorably discharged veteran.
+The VA pays for some, but not all, funeral or cremation expenses.

-This common misconception simply is not true.
-Only under certain circumstances, such as when a serviceman or servicewoman is killed in the line of duty, does the U.S. government cover all funeral or cremation costs.
+When a veteran dies, who pays for the funeral?
+A lot of people think the U.S. government pays for all funeral expenses.
+Others think a veteran gets a free cremation.
+However, only under certain circumstances, such as when a serviceman or servicewoman is killed in the line of duty, does the VA pay all costs for a funeral or cremation.
 There are other cases when certain monetary, recognition and service benefits may be available.
 They include:

 - when a veteran dies because of a service-related disability.

 - when a veteran was receiving or was entitled to receive a VA pension or compensation at the time of death.